Sajantoor/Rush-Hour-Solver/readme.md

  }
 ```

-The reason we did not "merge" it into one loop is, once again, because we were looking to optimize things as mch as possible.
+The reason we did not "merge" it into one loop is, once again, because we were looking to optimize things as much as possible.
 We know that processors actually execute everything not sequentially, but concurrently.
 That said, loops on linked lists normally cannot be run concurrently, as values in each iteration depends (value of LLnode pointer) on the value of a previous iteration.

-If we have 2 loops, however, the processor can do iteration of each loops in the same clock cycle, with should speed things up, at least in theory (unfortunately, we are not familiar with the way java compiler works).
+If we have 2 loops, however, the processor can do iteration of each loops in the same clock cycle, with should speed things up, at least in theory (unfortunately, we are not familiar with the way Java compiler works).

 The second thing we wanted to talk about here is an extremely hard to notice bug, that was slowing the performance by more than 9000%, which, to be completely frank, we fixed on accident.
 The way we were generating the carList for projections of a given car was:

-- remove the `car` for the copy of the list
+- remove the `Car` for the copy of the list
 ```java
     var restOfTheCarsStream = carList.stream().filter(c -> !c.equals(car));
     var restOfTheCars = restOfTheCarsStream.collect(Collectors.toList());